Awards and Recognition

 recognition from the American Nurses Credentialing Center; only 7% of hospitals nationwide earn Magnet status.

 We've earned this “gold standard” of care thanks to our nurses' high level of patient-focused dedication and commitment to superior patient care.

-One of Northeast Ohio’s best places to work
+Summa is One of Northeast Ohio's Best Places to Work

 For the 11th consecutive year, Summa Health System has been named as one of the 99 best workplaces in Northeast Ohio, as determined in the annual NorthCoast 99 Awards.

 Presented by Employers Resource Council (ERC), NorthCoast 99 is an annual recognition program that honors 99 employers in Northeast Ohio for their ability to maintain great workplaces that support the attraction, retention and motivation of top performers.
 ERC is Northeast Ohio’s leading and largest professional organization dedicated to HR practices, programs and services.